pyvista/pyvista/doc/user-guide/data_model.rst

 :ref:`pyvista_data_model_cell_data`.
 The :attr:`point_data
 <pyvista.DataSet.point_data>` attribute allows you to associate point
 data to the points of a :class:`DataSet
-<pyvista.core.dataset.DataSet>`.
+<pyvista.DataSet>`.
 Here, we will associate a simple
 list to the points using the ``[]`` operator.

 .. jupyter-execute::